Lizzy Grant doppelgängers

-in March, I stumbled across a strange and fascinating phenomenon: an army of early Lana Del Rey doppelgängers; these are artists — or possibly AIs — uploading reworked versions of her unreleased/leaked demos.
+in April, I stumbled across a strange and fascinating phenomenon: an army of early Lana Del Rey doppelgängers; artists – or possibly AIs – uploading reworked versions of her unreleased/leaked demos.

 Sometimes the vocals sound exactly like Lana.
 Other times, the lyrics are slightly tweaked, the production is altered, but the vibe remains pure Lizzy Grant.
 If you’re into Lana’s demo era, it’s honestly a goldmine.
 Even more surprising?
 Some of these songs are reaching millions of streams on Spotify, like this cover of Trash Magic.Some playlists also have the original demos, like this playlist on Spotify.